Aryan-Singhal04/Resume-Classifier-using-Python/README.md

-This project will predict the job category by checking the resume applied Live Demo:-https://resume-classifier-using-python-hhn9b2ex3nbqc3xzymtybr.streamlit.app/
+This project will predict the job category by checking the resume applied<br>
+Live Demo:-https://resume-classifier-using-python-hhn9b2ex3nbqc3xzymtybr.streamlit.app/